MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/personal_pitch.md

 * How did you hear about us?
 * Why do you want to be a programmer?
-* Where do you see yourself five years down the line?
+* Where do you see yourself five years down the road?
 * How did you teach yourself to program?
     * Here it makes sense to bring up App Academy.
 * How do you go about picking up a new technology?
+* Walk me through your development process for a new project.
+    * Pro moves: mapping out database relations, listing specifications for the controllers, writing tests, sketching out the views...
 * Why do you want to work at our company?
 * What kinds of problems do you like to work on?
 * What do you like about Ruby?